hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 ## Exercises

-1. When inspecting a SAM file you see the following order:
+**1.** When inspecting a SAM file you see the following order:

 <p align="center">
 <img src="../img/Sort_order_question.png" width="500">
 </p>
 Is this SAM file's sort order: unsorted, query-sorted, coordinate-sorted or is it ambiguous?

-Answer: Query-sorted

-2. We are comparing our `SortSam` command with our colleague's command.
+**2.** We are comparing our `SortSam` command with our colleague's command.
 Is there anything wrong with their syntax?
 Why or why not?

 **Our syntax**
 ```